Everybody's Talkin': Reception and legacy

 Nilsson's single for the song sold over a million copies and charted on both Billboards Adult Contemporary and Pop Singles charts, reaching numbers 2 and 6 respectively in 1969.
 Nilsson's single also won a Grammy that year.
 The song became a global success and was followed by international appearances by Nilsson to perform it.

 Nilsson denied that the song made him successful.
 Creswell, writing in 1001 Songs, claims that the hit "made Nilsson a superstar," exposing him to a much broader fan base and altering his reputation from solely that of a songwriter to a singer.
 After Nilsson's death, Billboard noted that Nilsson remained popularly remembered for his covers of "Everybody's Talkin and "Without You".
 Neil, too, is largely remembered for this song.
 But although Neil's second album was re-released in 1969 under the title Everybody's Talkin' to capitalize on the success of the song, Neil himself shunned the limelight, retiring from the industry after his final album in 1971 to live quietly in the Florida Keys with the millions of dollars he is estimated to have earned on royalties from the song.
 In keeping with the song's position in the works of both artists, it has been used to title several "greatest hits" compilation albums—a 1997 release by BMG, a 2001 release by Armoury and a 2006 release by RCA for Nilsson and a 2005 release for Neil by Raven Records entitled Echoes of My Mind: The Best of 1963–1971.

 The song is highly regarded in the industry, having become a standard.
 Songwriter Jerry Leiber described it as "a very strange and beautiful song", among the "truly beautiful melodically and lyrically" songs by Fred Neil, who was described by Rolling Stone as "[r]eclusive, mysterious and extravagantly gifted".
 A 2006 article in The New York Times characterizes the song as "a landmark of the classic-rock era."
 The song's popularity has proven persistent; through 2005, according to figures from Broadcast Music Incorporated reported in The New York Times, the song had aired on radio and television 6.7 million times.
 In 2004, the song was listed by the American Film Institute as No. 22 in its "top 100 movie songs" for the first 100 years of film.

 In 1999, the 1969 recording of "Everybody's Talkin'" by Harry Nilsson on RCA Victor Records was inducted into the Grammy Hall of Fame.

+The end of the Marvel miniseries, Wonder Man, features this song.

+In the Seinfeld episode "The Mom and Pop Store," George Costanza sings an altered version of the first three lines.
+His lyrics are mostly the same until the third line, which he changes to 'Just drivin' 'round in Jon Voight's car'; in the episode, George buys a Chrysler Lebaron supposedly once owned by the actor Jon Voight.